DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Naturally, the questions and application of the scales remain the same, so the validity remains untouched.
 The only difference being the reversing of the scores in the end and the phrasing of the factor.

-Being able to do these tests separately online opens up further options, such as only doing a quick online anxiety test, or just a stress test, or even a depression and anxiety test.
+Being able to do these tests separately online opens up further options, such as only doing a quick online anxiety test, or just a stress test, or any appropriate combination of the three.

 DASS Score Sheet